-See package insert for more complete information on potential side effects and interactions.
+- See package insert for more complete information on potential side effects and interactions.

 Potential Side Effects and Toxicity

-The most common side effects occurring in greater than 8% of studied patients include cough, pyrexia (fever), upper respiratory tract infections, rash, musculoskeletal symptoms, abdominal pain, and dizziness.
-Other less common side effects may include allergic reactions, liver toxicity, and heart problems in those with a history of heart disease.
+The most common side effects occurring in greater than 8% of studied people include cough, pyrexia (fever), upper respiratory tract infections, rash, musculoskeletal symptoms, abdominal pain, and dizziness.
+Other less common side effects may include allergic reactions, liver toxicity, and heart problems in people with a history of heart disease.
 Rarely, Selzentry can cause dizziness or fainting when standing up due to low blood pressure.
-Caution should be used when administering Selzentry in people with a history of or risk factors for postural hypotension, cardiovascular co-morbidities, or on concomitant medication known to lower blood pressure.
+Caution should be used when administering Selzentry in people with a history of or risk factors for postural hypotension, cardiovascular comorbidities, or taking concomitant medication known to lower blood pressure.
 Stop taking Selzentry and contact your provider right away if you develop a rash, yellowing of your eyes or skin, dark urine, vomiting, or upper stomach pain.
-Selzentry should not be used by people with severe or end-stage kidney disease who are taking medications that can affect the levels of Selzentry (check with your provider).
-Selzentry affects immune system cells and could possibly increase the risk of infections and cancer, although this has not been observed in studies up to five years of follow-up, and some data indicate it may be beneficial in cancer or for preventing metastasis (the spread of cancer to other parts of the body).
+Selzentry should not be used by people with severe or end-stage kidney disease who are taking medications that can affect the level of Selzentry (check with your provider).
+Selzentry affects immune system cells and could possibly increase the risk of infections and cancer, although this has not been observed in studies with up to five years of follow-up, and some data indicate it may be beneficial in cancer or for preventing metastasis (the spread of cancer to other parts of the body).

 Potential Drug Interactions

-Dose adjustments with other medications and anti-HIV drugs include: 150 mg twice daily if taken with medications that increase the levels of Selzentry, such as boosted protease inhibitors (except for Aptivus), Stribild, Genvoya, Tybost, Rescriptor, clarithromycin, and itraconazole; 300 mg twice daily if taken with Aptivus, Viramune, Isentress, Tivicay, Triumeq, Fuzeon, and all of the NRTIs and medications that do not affect the levels of Selzentry; and 600 mg twice daily if taken with medications that decrease the levels of Selzentry, such as Atripla, Sustiva, Intelence, rifampin, and some anti-convulsants such as carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin).
+Dose adjustments with other medications and anti-HIV drugs include: 150 mg twice daily if taken with medications that increase levels of Selzentry, such as boosted protease inhibitors, Stribild, Genvoya, Tybost, clarithromycin, and itraconazole; 300 mg twice daily if taken with Viramune, Isentress, Tivicay, Triumeq, Fuzeon, and all of the NRTIs and medications that do not affect the levels of Selzentry; and 600 mg twice daily if taken with medications that decrease levels of Selzentry, such as Atripla, Sustiva, Intelence, rifampin, and some anti-convulsants such as carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin).
 Likely dose with rifapentine is 600 mg twice daily, but use with caution.
 Not recommended with St. John’s wort.
 Selzentry may be co-administered with the hepatitis C medication Harvoni at a dose of 300 mg twice daily; however, ledipasvir (in Harvoni) may have potential to increase Selzentry levels.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

-Not recommended by DHHS as a component of an initial regimen due to requirement of CCR5 tropism prior to initiation of therapy, lack of virologic benefit when compared to other recommended regimens, and because it requires twice-daily dosing.
+Not recommended by DHHS as a component of an initial regimen due to requirement of CCR5 tropism testing prior to initiation of therapy, lack of virologic benefit when compared to other recommended regimens, and because it requires twice-daily dosing.

-Selzentry is generally recommended only when other HIV medications from other classes cannot be used or when a new class of medication is needed to construct a complete and durable treatment regimen for patients who have drug resistance.
+Selzentry is generally recommended only when HIV medications from other classes cannot be used or when a new class of medication is needed to construct a complete and durable treatment regimen for people who have drug resistance.
 Complex dosing, the need for a tropism test, and competition from newer drugs have dimmed some of the initial enthusiasm for this drug.
-Selzentry appears to be synergistic with Trogarzo for people with extensive HIV drug resistance.
-See ibalizumab page.
-A tropism assay (Trofile, Trofile DNA, or HIV-1 Coreceptor Tropism with Reflex to UDS) is needed to determine if this medication will work for you.
+In research bringing Trogarzo to market, Selzentry was often chosen to help create an optimized background regimen.
+Research participants had extensive HIV drug resistance.
+A tropism assay (Trofile, Trofile DNA, or HIV-1 Coreceptor Tropism with Reflex to UDS) is needed to determine if this medication will work.
 Results of a phenotypic tropism test (Trofile or Trofile DNA) may take up to a month to complete.
 Genotypic tests are also available and may provide a faster and less expensive alternative.
-Selzentry only works for those people with CCR5-tropic virus.
+Learn about Selzentry’s mechanism of action at youtube.com/watch?v=oneYI0fhGa0.
+Selzentry only works for people with CCR5-tropic virus.
 Viral tropism refers to the types of HIV that a person can have, CCR5 (R5), CXCR4 (X4), or Dual-Mix Tropic (R5 and X4).
-Selzentry blocks CCR5, a receptor on the outside of a CD4 cell, and shuts down this point of entry for the virus.
+Selzentry blocks CCR5, a co-receptor on the outside of a CD4 cell, and shuts down this point of entry for the virus.
 Most people are infected with R5 virus initially, and then over time, X4 and mixed viruses may predominate.
 Blocking R5 with Selzentry does not cause a shift to X4 or negatively affect disease progression or CD4 count in people whose virus can use dual-mix.
-The tropism test needed is now generally paid for by public health departments, Medicare, and private insurances.
+The tropism test needed is now generally paid for by public health departments, Medicare, and private insurance.
 ViiV may cover the payment for the Trofile test under certain circumstances.